zwave-js/node-zwave-js/packages/core/core.api.md

     securityClasses: SecurityClass[];
     dsk: string;
 } & ProvisioningInformation_ProductType & ProvisioningInformation_ProductId & Partial<ProvisioningInformation_MaxInclusionRequestInterval> & Partial<ProvisioningInformation_UUID16> & Partial<ProvisioningInformation_SupportedProtocols>;

+// Warning: (ae-missing-release-tag) "QueryNodeStatus" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public
+export interface QueryNodeStatus {
+    readonly status: NodeStatus;
+}

+// Warning: (ae-missing-release-tag) "QuerySecurityClasses" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public
+export interface QuerySecurityClasses {
+    getHighestSecurityClass(): MaybeNotKnown<SecurityClass>;
+    hasSecurityClass(securityClass: SecurityClass): MaybeNotKnown<boolean>;
+    readonly isSecure: MaybeNotKnown<boolean>;
+}

 // Warning: (ae-missing-release-tag) "ReflectionDecorator" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //